Back in the Day (Missy Elliott song)

-"Back in the Day" is a song by Missy Elliott, featuring guest vocals from Jay-Z and Elliott's protégé Tweet.
-The song appears on her 2002 album Under Construction and was at one time planned for release as a single.
-It peaked at number 86 on Billboard Hot R&B/Hip-Hop Singles & Tracks chart in 2003 before being scrapped as a single.
+"Back in the Day" is a song by American rapper Missy Elliott, featuring guest vocals from Jay-Z. It was written by Elliott, Jay-Z and Timbaland for her fourth studio album Under Construction (2002), while production was helmed by the latter, with co-production from Elliott.
+At one time planned for release as a single, the song peaked at number 86 on Billboards US Hot R&B/Hip-Hop Songs chart in May 2003 before being scrapped as a single.

-About the song
+Background

 Produced by Elliott's main producer and longtime collaborator Timbaland, "Back in the Day" is an ode to the classic era of old school hip-hop, when the hip-hop culture was, Elliott sings, fun and peaceful, compared to the more violent scope of modern-day hip-hop.
 "Back in the day/hip-hop has changed", she sings.
 During the bridge of the song she even makes a point of referencing "Self-Destruction", a 1989 collaborative benefit single for peace featuring a number of that era's hip-hop stars.
 Incidentally, MC Lyte's verse from "Self-Destruction" is sampled on another of Under Constructions album tracks, "Funky Fresh Dressed".

 Jay-Z contributes a rap verse in which he "creatively" references a number of hip-hop artists (for example, stating "I kill at will like solid water, dude", a reference to Ice Cube's 1990 EP Kill At Will.
 At one point during his verse, Jay-Z raps "so fuck Chuck Philips and Bill O'Reilly/if they try to stop hip-hop, we all gon' rally", a reference to two of hip-hop's most vocal critics.

 Critical reception

 Pitchfork found "although the song reeks of both a Confucian historical reworking and old-skool hip-hop dilettantism, Jay delivers a smoothly masterful verse that name-checks personal heroes Showbiz and A.G. and calls out the narrow-minded moralizing of political pundits Bill O'Reilly and Chuck Phillips [...]
 Missy's delivery ain't bad, either.
 I mean, it's not like she's composing anything traditionally deep or revelatory, but the ease with which she navigates the Timbaland's musical landmines is stunning – these two were made for each other."
 Caroline Sullivan from The Guardian felt that "Elliott is having fun here, playfully putting Jay-Z in his place on the sunny "Back in the Day"."
+British online newspaper The Independent singled out "Back in the Day" as the "key track" that hinges on hip-hop nostalgia and commentary about "gold chains, fat laces and old-skool" vibes.
+NME editor Victoria Segal mentioned "Back in the Day" as the "only low point" on its parent album due to its standard hip-hop nostalgia, even though she praised Elliott overall performance.

+Commercial performance

+"Back in the Day" peaked at number 86 on the US Hot R&B/Hip-Hop Songs chart in the weeks of May 10, 2003.